-2.8.3.1.
+9.3.1.
 Assignability of type variables, raw and parameterized types

-An event type is considered assignable to a type variable if the event type is assignable to the upper bound, if any.
+An event type is considered assignable to an observed event type that is a type variable if the event type is assignable to the upper bound of the type variable, if any.

-A raw event type is considered assignable to a parameterized observed event type if the raw types are identical and all type parameters of the required type are either unbounded type variables or java.lang.Object.
+A raw event type is considered assignable to a parameterized observed event type if the raw types are identical and all type parameters of the observed event type are either unbounded type variables or java.lang.Object.